sschmeier/genomics-tutorial/ngs-mapping/index.rst

 |bwa| is a short read aligner, that can take a reference genome and map single- or paired-end data to it.
 It requires an indexing step in which one supplies the reference genome and |bwa| will create an index that in the subsequent steps will be used for aligning the reads to the reference genome.
-Te general command structure of |bwa| looks like this:
+The general command structure of the |bwa| tools we are going to use are shown below:

 .. code:: bash